 What will the City and its taxpayers get for this public-private partnership?

-The City would get either a one-time lump sum cash payment and/or yearly cash payments estimated to be 4X to 10X current revenues under the life of the lease agreement.
-Plus, the risk and debt of the airport will be transferred from the City to the private operator, which will also benefit City taxpayers.
+The City could get either a one-time lump sum cash payment and/or yearly cash payments estimated to be 4X to 10X current revenues under the life of the lease agreement.
+Plus, the risk and debt of the airport would likely be transferred from the City to the private operator, which will also benefit City taxpayers.

 How much money will this generate for the City?
 Who gets to decide where that money goes?
 By what process?